Manhattan Regional Airport: Historical airline service

 American Eagle began service on August 26, 2009, with two daily nonstop flights to the Dallas/Fort Worth International Airport (DFW).
 In 2010 new service to Chicago O'Hare International Airport (ORD) was added as well as a third flight to DFW.
-Flights to DFW are operated by Skywest Airlines with Bombardier CRJ700 series aircraft and by Envoy Air with Embraer ERJ-145s and Embraer ERJ-175s.
-Flights to ORD are on Envoy Air ERJ-140s.
+Flights to DFW are currently operated by Envoy Air with Embraer ERJ-175 regional jets.
+Flights to ORD are currently flown by Air Wisconsin with Canadair CRJ200 regional jets.
 Flights to ORD were discontinued in April 2020 but returned in May 2021.

 Facilities

 Manhattan Regional Airport covers 680 acres (275 ha) at an elevation of 1,066 feet (325 m).

 In 2017 the airport had 24,260 aircraft operations: 81% general aviation, 4% airline, 9% air taxi and 6% military.
 42 aircraft were then based at this airport: 33 single-engine, 7 multi-engine and 2 jet.

 The airport has two concrete runways: 3/21 is 7,000 by 150 feet (2,134 x 46 m) and 13/31 is 5,000 by 75 feet (1,524 x 23 m).
 There are five taxiways and two parking aprons; they can support aircraft as large as the Boeing 767 or C-17 but city ordinance requires aircraft with a landing weight of greater than 110,000 contact the airport director prior to landing or they will be in violation of the city ordinance.

 Three navigation systems and multiple lighting systems guide aircraft; an FAA control tower and two Aircraft Rescue and Fire-Fighting (ARFF) vehicles round out the airside support.
 Any aircraft with 30 passenger seats or more, or over 110000 lb landing weight requires prior permission from the Airport Director to land.
 Aircraft as large as the Boeing 767 land occasionally as charters for the military or sports teams.